 Many of the supporters of the ACA truly believed that it would not only increase access to health insurance but also stabilize premium costs.
 They thought the “affordable” part would come through increased competition that was expected with the federal government paying tax credits.

 However, it hasn’t worked out that way; the Affordable Care Act has made health insurance affordable only for those who can qualify for tax credits.
-For the rest of the American population, the ACA has been part of the cause of increasing premiums and lower benefits.
+For the rest of the American population, the ACA has been part of the cause of increasing premiums.

 Increasing health insurance premiums.

-As the ACA was rolled out over the past seven years, health insurance companies have struggled with the high claims costs for Obamacare policies and the failure to get the majority of younger healthy people to buy Obamacare policies and thus stabilize the risk pool.
+As the ACA was rolled out over the last decade, health insurance companies have struggled with the high claims costs for Obamacare policies and the failure to get the majority of younger healthy people to buy Obamacare policies and thus stabilize the risk pool.

-Because of this and the specific mandated benefits included in Obamacare plans, monthly premiums have skyrocketed.
+Because of this and the specific mandated benefits included in Obamacare plans, monthly premiums skyrocketed.

 - By 2017, average monthly premiums for individual health insurance had more than doubled since 2013 in the 39 states using the federal exchange—from $232 in 2013 to $476 in 2017.
 Some states had even higher increases during the same period.